grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _Someone convinces Mama Sammy to accept CIC for all her stock of sugar and she can no longer buy her stock as she needs national currency._
+* _Someone convinces Mama Sammy to accept CAV for all her stock of sugar and she can no longer buy her stock as she needs national currency._
-* _It is taking too long for someone to redeem their CIC in goats after spending them._
+* _It is taking too long for someone to redeem their CAV in goats after spending them._
-* _Someone collects CIC in a devious way and then spends it all on an unsuspecting shop owner and never accepts it back._
+* _Someone collects CAV in a devious way and then spends it all on an unsuspecting shop owner and never accepts it back._
-* _One of the committed backers spends all their CIC in another community._
+* _One of the committed backers spends all their CAV in another community._
 * _The community project funds are not fairly distributed to people for work.
 The project managers play favorites or fund people who aren’t really doing the work._

 ### Balancing Inventory

-Anyone using a CIC, especially those who aren’t issuers, will have the same question, “If I accept CIC where will I spend it and how will I restock or buy things that need Kenyan Shillings”.
+Anyone using a CAV, especially those who aren’t issuers, will have the same question, “If I accept CAV where will I spend it and how will I restock or buy things that need Kenyan Shillings”.

-For a CIC issuer starting with a lump sum of CIC the answer is simple, accept back at least as much as you have spent - then spend more and repeat.
+For a CAV issuer starting with a lump sum of CAV the answer is simple, accept back at least as much as you have spent - then spend more and repeat.

 But for a business accepting it for the first time the following are suggested answers

 * _If you as an issuer are trying to convince someone to accept it - you have to point them to where they can spend it - ideally back at your businesses or others in the issuer group, or at other users that have begun to accept it.
 If that is not an option for them and they need things that simply can’t be found in the network and they have yet to enroll their suppliers, they have some options:_
-    * _They can be careful and accept only as much CIC as they know they can spend on other expenses.
+    * _They can be careful and accept only as much CAV as they know they can spend on other expenses.
 Often this means only accepting as much as your profit margins on items you must restock in national currency._
     * _Only accepting as much as you might accept informal debts from others.
 There should be a limit on how much you will sell goods or services on credit._
 * _As a group, it is up to you to make sure there are active members and if there are particular services or items in demand, you can find people who sell those things and invite them to join._